 Every year, tens of thousands of people from more than 30 countries come to Canada to live and work under the IEC program.
 Hong Kong is one of the countries that has a Working Holiday agreement with Canada, allowing Hong Kong passport holders to work for any employer in Canada and to switch jobs and location after arrival.
 However, a range of qualifying criteria does exist.
 For instance, you must be between 18 and 30 years old to apply, and there is a limited quota system in place.

-Hong Kong has been part of the Working Holiday agreement with Canada since 2010, and in 2019 up to250 Hong Kong passport holders could take advantage and receive approval to move to Canada from Hong Kong.
-However, interest in the IEC program typically exceeds the total quota for Hong Kong passport holders – in 2019, more than 500 invitations to apply were issued over the course of the year.
+Hong Kong has been part of the Working Holiday agreement with Canada since 2010.
+Each year, hundreds of Hong Kong passport holders take advantage and receive approval to move to Canada from Hong Kong.
+However, interest in the IEC program typically exceeds the total quota for Hong Kong passport holders — so be sure to plan ahead!

-Entering 2019, more than 4,000 Hong Kong passport holders were in Canada on a study permit, allowing them to gain higher education in Canada while working and building towards a great career in the Great White North.
+Each year, thousands of Hong Kong passport holders come to Canada on a study permit, allowing them to gain higher education in Canada while working and building towards a great career in the Great White North.
 If you decide to study in Canada, you will have the opportunity to learn in one of the many prestigious North American institutions and graduate with a diploma, degree, or postgraduate qualification that will prove invaluable as your career progresses.
 Moreover, there’s a clear pathway in place for graduates to work in Canada after graduating and then stay permanently.

 In general, students from Hong Kong fare well in Canada thanks to their typically advanced education levels.
 If you want to learn more about what studying in Canada is really like, our study section has those insights.
 In addition, sign up for our International Student Roadmap, a free email-education service that covers everything you need to prepare to study in Canada through daily lessons over the course of one week.